A convolutional-neural-network estimator of CMB constraints on dark matter energy injection: Results

 \section{Results}

 In this section we present our results and demonstrate the predictive power of the network trained on the data comprising four annihilation channels: $e^- e^+$, $b\bar{b}$, $W^- W^+$ and $\mu^- \mu^+$.
 First, we show the one-dimensional $\chi^2_{\rm test}$ distribution for $e^- e^+$ channel with $m_\chi = 290\,{\rm MeV}$ (left panel) and $m_\chi =290\,{\rm GeV}$ (right panel) in Fig.~\ref{Fig:1Dchisq}.
-The black dot denotes the result of the full MCMC scan, while the red solid line represents the network prediction.
+The black dot denotes the result of the full MCMC scans~(including both the training and validation datasets), while the red solid line represents the network prediction.
 The corresponding $\chi^2_{\rm test}$ for the $\Lambda$CDM-only scenario (green dashed line) and 95$\%$ C.L. exclusion limit (blue dashed line) are also shown for comparison.
-It is noticeable that the value of $\chi^2_{\rm test}$ fluctuates among nearby data points due to the intricacy of minimization in high-dimensional space that leads to the innate noise mentioned above.
-As the adjacent points have the similar cross-section and thus provide similar values of the input parameters to the network; some of them, however, have the distinctive output, preventing the network from fitting all the points perfectly, namely suppressing overfitting.
+It is noticeable that the value of $\chi^2_{\rm test}$ fluctuates among adjacent data points due to the intricacy of minimization in high-dimensional space that leads to the innate noise mentioned above.
 In this case, by minimizing the loss function, the network manages to find general, overall correlation and trend out of the training data and naturally yields much smoother prediction curves, as shown in Fig.~\ref{Fig:1Dchisq}.

 When the annihilation cross-section is small, the existence of the DM-induced energy injection helps fit better to the CMB observables\footnote{We have also confirmed that $\chi^2_{\rm test}$ will eventually increase and become equal to $\chi^2_{\Lambda\rm{CDM}}$ if one keeps decreasing the cross-section.}.
 On the other hand, DM contributions gradually become important compared to those from the background when $\langle \sigma v_{\rm rel} \rangle$ is large enough, with the increment in $\chi^2_{\rm test}$ proportional to $\langle \sigma v_{\rm rel} \rangle$.
 The network successfully captures the overall correlation between $\langle \sigma v_{\rm rel} \rangle$ and $\chi^2_{\rm test}$ with the smoother interpolation, diminishing the noise in the data.
 The predicted exclusion limits for both light and heavy DM are fairly close to those of the scans, as can be seen from Fig.~\ref{Fig:1Dchisq}.